trinhee/outfit-generator/README.md

 # outfit-generator
-Andriod app used for generating outfits
+Android app used for generating outfits